-Southern Bald Ibis colonies - A shaped turbine exclusion zone has been delineated based on modelled flight activity.
+Southern Bald Ibis colonies - A shaped turbine exclusion zone has been delineated based on modelled flight activity (Figure 19).
 The modelling workflow incorporated all the flight data collected within the area during the pre-construction monitoring.
-The model identifies high risk flight areas by considering associations between the underlying habitat and topography in relation to the recorded Southern Bald Ibis flight data and proximity to roosts.
+The model identifies high risk flight areas by considering associations between the underlying habitat and topography in relation to the recorded Southern Bald Ibis flight data and proximity to roosts - See Section 5.9.7 Flight Risk & Habitat Suitability Modelling for detailed methodology explanation.

-Secretarybird nests - A shaped turbine exclusion zone has been delineated based on modelled flight activity.
-The modelling workflow incorporated all the flight data collected within the area during the preconstruction monitoring.
+Secretarybird nests - A shaped turbine exclusion zone has been delineated based on modelled flight activity (Figure 18).
+The modelling workflow incorporated all the flight data collected within the area during the pre-construction monitoring.
 The model identifies high risk flight areas by considering associations between the underlying habitat and topography in relation to the recorded Secretarybird flight data and proximity to nests.

-Black Sparrowhawk nests: a 250m wind turbine exclusion zone (including the rotor swept area) should be implemented and maintained around the two identified Black Sparrowhawk nests (coordinates can be provided) to minimize the risk of collisions and to avoid displacement due to disturbance.
+Black Sparrowhawk nests: a 250m wind turbine exclusion zone (including the rotor swept area) should be implemented and maintained around the two identified Black Sparrowhawk nests (coordinates can be provided (one nest is located on site while the other nest was located approximately 5-6km south of the project area) to minimise the risk of collisions and to avoid displacement due to disturbance (Figure 23).